 We used \$16.7 million of cash from operating activities for the three-month period ended March 31, 2017, compared to cash usage of \$20.3 million for the same period in 2016.
 Cash used in operating activities for the three-month period ended March 31, 2017 primarily reflected a net loss of \$23.9 million, adjusted for non-cash items such as stock-based compensation of \$5.0 million and depreciation of \$2.9 million.
 Additionally, net loss included \$1.5 million of straight-line rent expense during the rent abatement period under the O'Brien Lease.
-Additionally, the change in net operating assets and liabilities was attributed to a decrease in accrued expenses of \$4.8 million, partially offset by a decrease in prepaid expenses and other assets of \$3.4 million, of which \$2.6 million related to the payments we received from our prior landlord as a result of exiting a portion of our prior facilities.
+Additionally, the change in net operating assets and liabilities was attributed to a decrease in accounts payable of \$5.9 million related to the timing of payments to vendors, partially offset by a decrease in prepaid expenses and other assets of \$3.4 million, of which \$2.6 million related to the payments we received from our prior landlord as a result of exiting a portion of our prior facilities.